 - Snack: chamomile tea, seeded grapes, and sesame seeds

-- Lunch: spelt-pasta salad with chopped vegetables and an olive oil and key lime dressing
+- Lunch: spelt pasta salad with chopped vegetables with olive oil and Key lime dressing

-- Snack: a smoothie made with mango, banana, and pure coconut milk
+- Snack: smoothie made with mango, banana, and pure coconut milk

 - Dinner: hearty vegetable soup using mushrooms, red peppers, zucchini, onions, kale, spices, water, and powdered seaweed

-The Dr. Sebi diet promotes eating whole, unprocessed, plant-based food.
+The Dr. Sebi diet promotes eating whole, unprocessed, plant-based foods.

-However, it heavily relies on taking the creator’s expensive supplements, is very restrictive, lacks certain nutrients, and inaccurately promises to change your body to an alkaline state.
+While it may aid weight loss, it relies heavily on taking the creator’s expensive supplements, is very restrictive, lacks certain nutrients, and inaccurately promises to change your body to an alkaline state.